dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 ### Navigation items

 Here you can put your navigation links.
-Navigation items is rendered as an `<ul class="navigation-items">` so you should insert your links wrapped in `<li>`.
-We recommend that you use our special made `<navigation-view-item>` for your navigation.
-This component renders as `<li class="navigation-view-item">` and has bulild in functionality that is perfectly fit for this navigation.
+Navigation imtes are rendered as an `<ul class="navigation-items">` so you should insert your links wrapped in `<li>`.
+We recommend that you use our specially made `<navigation-view-item>` for your navigation.
+This component renders as `<li class="navigation-view-item">` and has built-in functionality that is perfectly fit for this navigation.
 [Read more about NavigationViewItem here.]({{< ref NavigationViewItem >}})

 ### Footer items

 Often we see that we need some navigation links that is different from each other.
-That the links serves different purposes within the application.
-E.g Settings, User profile, My page etc. These can be placed in the `footer-items` block.
-Footer-items is as navigation-items, rendered as an `<ul class="footer-items">` .
+That the links serve different purposes within the application.
+E.g Settings, User profile, My page, etc. These can be placed in the `footer-items` block.
+Footer-imtes are as navigation-items, rendered as an `<ul class="footer-items">` .
 You need to insert `<li>` items into the footer-items.
-Also here, we recommend to use our special made `<navigation-view-item>` for your footer links.
+Also here, we recommend using our specially made `<navigation-view-item>` for your footer links.

 ### Code example